kavismith/osticket-prereqs/README.md

 </p>
 <p>
 After your Microsoft Azure account has been created, search for resource groups  and crea7te you a resource group for osTicket.
 Once your resource group is created, search for Virtual Machine.
 First select your subscription and resource group.
-For the instance details, create your Virtual Machine Name, set your region, and change your image to Wondows 10 Pro, then you want to set your size to 2-4 vcpus to make sure taht your VM is running fast.
+For the instance details, create your Virtual Machine Name, set your region, and change your image to Wondows 10 Pro, then you want to set your size to 2-4 vcpus to make sure that your VM is running fast.
 Last, create you a username and passowrd taht you can rememeber to sign into your remote desktop with and make sure your check the licensing box for windows 10/11.
 </p>
 <br />